From Assets to Human Capital Management

 - Vendor Management–An integrated web-based application to procure and manage staffing services, both permanent and temporary, should be part of any organization’s overall contingent workforce strategy

 - Social Collaboration–Supports knowledge capture and sharing, innovation and creates a sense of community that drives employee engagement, retention and knowledge transfer.
-A social strategy and integration solution can unify networking and collaboration and should be part of a well-designed HCM platform
+A social strategy and integration solution can unify networking and collaboration and should be part of a well-designed HCM training platform